Here's the Fall 2020 TV Schedule for Broadcast Networks - So Far

 Here’s the Fall 2020 TV Schedule for Broadcast Networks – So Far

-Fox and The CW have set their slates, but we’re still waiting on ABC, NBC and CBS
+CBS, Fox and The CW have set their slates, but we’re still waiting on ABC and NBC

-Summer is just around the corner but broadcast networks are already looking to the fall, as under normal circumstances, this week is when ABC, NBC, CBS, Fox and The CW would have given their annual glitzy upfront presentations to advertisers after unveiling their new slates of programming.

-And though we are certainly not living under normal circumstances, as all of those upfronts were canceled due to the pandemic, broadcast nets are still trying to piece together their fall schedules amid the production shutdowns that are making that task incredibly difficult.
+With the current TV season coming to a close amid production shutdowns due to the pandemic, broadcast networks are rolling out their fall schedules slower than usual this year.

-So far, Fox and The CW have set their schedules, with CBS, NBC and ABC’s still to come while renewal, cancellation and series order decisions are made.
+So far, Fox, CBS and The CW have set their 2019-2020 slates, with NBC and ABC’s still to come, as decisions regarding renewals, cancellations and series orders are made.

 SUNDAY